Rhyd Ddu — “rrrr-eed thee”

 We turned around and walked all the way back down.

 People dragging tiny kids in barely any clothes wandered up past us.
 One woman stopped to ask where she was and whether the lump in front of her was the summit.
 “How far is it to the top?”
 If these idiots could get up, why the hell could I not walk onto the ridge?
 (That’s not how it works; these idiots shouldn’t be up there.)
 The kids were disappointed and despondent (except Youngest who was deeply relieved, because I’d scared the crap out of him).
 None of us was having a nice time.

-My feet carried me down on autopilot, they knew the route, I didn’t check my map, or look at anything, and – thank you, experience – they just carried me – these feet have done a LOT of slopes.
+My feet carried me down on autopilot, they knew the route, I didn’t check my map, or look at anything, and — thank you, experience — they just carried me.
 I sat on a rock to let the kids rest, peered down at my boots, and that’s when I noticed that the sole had come a bit loose on the toe of my left boot.
 I poked it with my index finger, and two seconds later, the entire sole was hanging off, dangling like a reversed flip-flop.

-Part of me was relieved – perhaps my fear wasn’t entirely irrational; perhaps I’d felt the looseness in the boot before it became obvious.
+Part of me was relieved — perhaps my fear wasn’t entirely irrational; perhaps I’d felt the looseness in the boot before it became obvious.
 Perhaps turning back hadn’t been a waste of time.
-If I’d caught a loose sole on the Bwlch Main ridge, I could have fallen off.
+If I’d caught a loose sole on the Bwlch Main ridge, I could’ve fallen.

 On the way down from the mountain, we set to clearing up after the other tourists.
 I’ve walked around here for years and practically never seen any rubbish, the place is pristine – but not so this year.
 The Brits are here in force and we scooped a trail of plastic crap – bottles, wrappers, and bags, which we took down to the little railway station and placed in the recycling bins by the hut.